jyalim/hellaWifi/README.md

   will own the process.
 The daemon will be installed to $HOME/Library/LaunchAgents/ via the plist org.hellabyte.hellawifi.plist.
+The daemon, installer, and uninstaller have all been successfully tested on a MacBook Pro that undergoes a lot of WiFi network transitions during the average workday.

 Motivation
 ==========

-Especially when using bluetooth on a network, the WiFi network will drop every few minutes in Yosemite 10.10.0.
+Especially when using bluetooth on a network, the WiFi network will drop every few minutes in Yosemite 10.10.
 This annoying feature of the latest operating system from Apple can be overcome by simply pinging the router of the host network.
 Since WiFi is generally used with laptops, a daemon nicely automates the